celiac disease testing

 For example, tTG-IgA wise, the Mayo Clinics reference ranges suggest a negative result if it’s <4.
 This is something to monitor if your tTG-IgA was elevated at diagnosis.

 Additionally, running nutrient panels is helpful.
-Especially if you were diagnosed with nutrient deficiencies at diagnosis.
+Especially if you were diagnosed with nutrient deficiencies or anemia with celiac disease.

-Usually, your healthcare provider will run these tests every 3-6 months after diagnosis to assess progress.
-Once your follow-up tests come back normal, they run the tests yearly.
+Usually, your healthcare provider will run these a celiac panel and nutrient panel every 3-6 months after diagnosis to assess progress.
+Once your follow-up tests come back normal, they typically run the tests yearly.

 As always, discuss any questions you have about your status, progress, or monitoring, with your health care provider.